ABOUT

 Master of Light, Motion, and Silent Stories

-I thrive at the intersection of three disciplines: crafting immersive 3D CGI for architects and designers (from hyperreal stills to fluid animations), producing cinematic time-lapse films that breathe life into cityscapes and structures, and capturing the soul of spaces through architectural photography.
-To me, these are interchangeable art forms—different dialects of the same visual language.
+I work across three connected disciplines: creating immersive 3D CGI for architects and designers, producing cinematic time-lapse films that highlight the energy of cityscapes and structures, and capturing the character of spaces through architectural photography.
+These are not separate practices; they are different expressions of the same visual language.

-It matters little whether I’m wielding a physical camera to immortalize a fleeting moment, orchestrating virtual sunlight in a CGI scene, or stitching time-lapse sequences into a heartbeat of urban energy.
-A pen, a stylus, a render engine—all are tools to translate what I see and imagine.
-What unites them is the pursuit of essence: the idea that sparks curiosity, the emotion that lingers in a viewer’s chest, the unspoken story hidden in a building’s geometry or a city’s nocturnal pulse.
+Whether I am using a camera to document a moment, adjusting virtual lighting in a CGI scene, or assembling time-lapse sequences to reflect urban rhythm, the goal is the same.
+A pen, a stylus, a render engine; each is a tool to express what I see and imagine.
+What ties them together is the search for essence: the idea that draws attention, the emotion that stays with the viewer, the quiet story embedded in a building’s design or a city’s nighttime atmosphere.

 BRAND AFFILIATIONS